hooriyaa/Q4_learning/api_parameters/fastdca_p1/README.md

 ## 🙋‍♀️ About

-This project was created by **Hooriya Muhammad Fareed** to learn and share how to work with parameters in FastAPI in an easy way.
+This project was created by **Hooriya M.Fareed** to learn and share how to work with parameters in FastAPI in an easy way.